https://pixabay.com/de/photos/menschen-ausstellung-gesichter-2944065/

-Not only is the topic of equity, diversity and inclusion in itself extremely complex and sometimes difficult to understand, but there are also many terms and abbreviations used that are not always automatically obvious.
-To remedy this, a Diversity 101 is being created step by step on this page.
-During the next few months, more and more terms will be explained here, hopefully bringing more insight into this complex topic, and perhaps also encouraging reflection and discussion.
+The topic of equity, diversity, and inclusion is extremely complex and can be challenging to understand, with many terms and abbreviations that are not always immediately clear.
+To address this, we are gradually developing a Diversity 101 section on this page.
+Every first Thursday of the month, known internally as Trivia Thursday, a new term will be published.
+Our goal is to provide more insight into this complex topic and to encourage reflection and discussion.

 Diversity